LifeBogger presents a full story of a Football god who is popularly known by the Nicknames “Ibra” and “Ibracadabra”.

 Their unstable marriage lasted for just two years.
-At a tender age of two, Zlatan witnessed his parent’s divorce which came as a result of constant fights, child neglect, and abuse.
+At the tender age of two, Zlatan witnessed his parent’s divorce, which came as a result of constant fights, child neglect, and abuse.

 For Zlatan, there have been moving stories of his dad.
 Once, when they had little money, Sefik Ibrahimovic managed to buy Zlatan a bed from Ikea but they couldn’t afford the delivery charges.

-This devastating fatherly absence resulted to Zlatan brahimovic having a lonely and temperamental Lifestyle.
+This devastating fatherly absence resulted in Zlatan Ibrahimovic having a lonely and temperamental Lifestyle.

 As Zlatan puts it, Fatherlessness is the most harmful demographic trend of my childhood story.

-Zlatan, today describes the street of Rosengard as “a paradise”, Recently, he has stressed that he feels more at home in his old neighbourhood than the world’s most expensive hotels, thou he doesn’t forget it was also a dangerous place.
+Recently, he has stressed that he feels more at home in his old neighbourhood than in the world’s most expensive hotels, though he doesn’t forget it was also a dangerous place.

 After he turned pro, this old gravel pitch was completely remade, with rubber grounds sponsored by Nike.

 He has recalled hospitalizing a teammate when he was 13 years old.
-Thou when he was 15 years old, he preferred to work in the docks of Malmo instead of playing football.
+When Zlatan was 15 years old, he preferred to work in the docks of Malmo instead of playing football.
 He was persuaded against the idea by his coach.

-He is the footballer with the bad attitude and self-assured air of arrogance.
-He is the one who fights with team-mates and has been a nightmare for one particular manager (Pep Guardiola).
+He is a footballer with a bad attitude and a self-assured air of arrogance.
+He is the one who fights with his teammates and has been a nightmare for one particular manager (Pep Guardiola).